Previous Presentation of Abstracts

 - Abstracts must conform exactly to the instructions provided for electronic submission (by the American Transplant Congress).
 Abstracts must be submitted in English and all presentations will be in English.
+The abstract character limit is 2750 characters.
+This count includes characters and spaces in the following: Abstract Title, Abstract Body, Authors/Institutions, Table, and Figures.

 - Abstracts accepted for oral or poster presentation will be published online in a supplement to the American Journal of Transplantation, the Joint Journal of the American Society of Transplant Surgeons and the American Society of Transplantation.
 Abstracts not accepted for presentation will not be published.
 Abstracts and program will also be posted prior to the meeting on the American Transplant Congress website.
 Please check this for official publication date.